Patrons & Trustees

 Dame Louise Makin (Chair)

-Dame Louise is Chief Executive Officer of BTG plc, and has led the transformation of BTG into an international specialist healthcare company.
+Dame Louise was Chief Executive Officer of BTG plc and led the transformation of BTG into an international specialist healthcare company until its acquisition by Boston Scientific in August 2019.
 Dame Louise has held several charitable trustee positions and is currently a trustee at The Outward Bound Trust.

 Lady Ainslie (Vice Chair)